Kaynan-create/Amazon-Product-Review-Analysis/README.md

 ## Key Insights
 - Electronics leads the total potential revenue massively with aproximately $98 billion potential revenue.
   - Electronics is the most profitable focus area.
 Marketers and product teams should prioritize this category for campaigns and stock optimization.
-- Electronics is not only the top revenue category but also attracts the most customer engagementof approximately 15.78 million reviews.
+- Electronics is not only the top revenue category but also attracts the most customer engagement of approximately 15.78 million reviews.
 - Tech accessories drive consistent high volume engagement as the most reviewed product is in the Electronics Category.
 - Accessories and small electronics dominate top-rated product lists, showing where customer satisfaction is highest.
 - 751 products (over 50% of the data set) had discounts of 50% or more.
 This indicates aggressive discounting.
 Sellers should implement a balance so as to maintain product value perception.